ErpNetDocs/tech/concepts/erp-Instances.md

 > https://demodb.my.erp.net/api/domain/querybuilder#General_Products_Products?$top=10

-When you press Execute in the Query Builder, you can preview the result both as table and as JSON.
+When you press Execute in the Query Builder, you can preview the result both as a table and as JSON.

+> NOTE:
-NOTE: Pay attention to the link under the selected entity, which opens the documentation for the entity.
+> Pay attention to the link under the selected entity, which opens the documentation for the entity.

 ## The Query Tool